Why Ethical Fashion Isn’t Selling Well

 By Melanie DiSalvo

-It seems ethical fashion lovers are all around: brands are talking about changes they are making to their supply chain, woke consumers want to tell you about working conditions in third world countries, and every day, major news sources are publishing pieces about sustainable and ethical fashion.
-The question is: why aren’t we actually buying it?
+It seems ethical fashion lovers are all around: brands are talking about changes they are making to their supply chain, woke consumers want to tell you about working conditions in third world countries, and every day, major news sources are publishing pieces about sustainable fashion.
+But the truth is – ethical fashion isn’t selling well.
+And the question is: why not?

 Despite the noise about ethical fashion, it hasn’t been met with the same consumer demand as ethical food, electric cars, and clean beauty products.
 For example, according to a 2016 report by the Ethical Consumer, whilst sales of ethical food, cars and beauty rose between 2000-2015, sales of ethical fashion actually fell by over 12%.